 Your business may end at 5 pm, but your customers are just getting started.
-Assuming they don’t spend their workday surfing online and taking personal calls, after 5 is when they are likely to contact you for support.
+Assuming they don’t spend their workday surfing online, and taking personal calls, after 5 is when they are likely to contact you for support.

 Why Should You Offer After Hours Customer Support?

-The rise of technology has led us to a tipping point in customer support.
-Customers know what they want and they also know that it’s possible.
-No matter what the product or service is, customers may find themselves in an imminent need for support at any time of the day.
 It is in the best interest of your customers and business to have an airtight after-hours support strategy that will show your customers that you are ready to push the limits.

 Tips for After Hours Customer Support

 Just knowing that they can call if they want to is enough to give customers a sense of control and hold them over until the next day.
 They may take a moment to question whether their perceived emergency really is one and instead wait until your normal business hours.
 For example, a service outage or unplanned downtime is an emergency.
 Password reset is not.
 Showing your customers that you are available all the time assures them that you care about their experience.
 You can add a note saying non-emergency issues or issues with dependence on IT service vendors, etc, will be addressed soon and they can check out your knowledge base meanwhile.